Roger D Metcalf DDS, JD

 ph: +1-817-371-3312

-This is a transcription of a monologue I delivered to the AAFS Odontology Section at the Section's 2021 Annual Business Meeting on Wednesday, Feb 10.
+This is a transcription of a monologue I delivered to the AAFS Odontology Section at the Section's 2021 Annual Business Meeting on Wednesday, Feb 10, back when I used to be Somebody.
 I post it here by request:

 I just want to take a few minutes to talk about something that has really been weighing on my mind.
-You know, at every one of our meetings for the last—well, many—years folks will invariably come up to me and say something like “well, we need more research....more research…more research.”
+You know, at every one of our meetings for the last, well—many--years folks will invariably come up to me and say something like “hey, we need more research....more research…more research...”

 And I’ve come to understand, at least as I think I understand it, that means “someone else needs to do some research.”
 And then no research gets done because we’re all waiting on someone else to do it.